 We may share your information with a purchaser or potential purchaser of our business in the case of a sale, merger, consolidation, liquidation, reorganisation or acquisition, and in some circumstances, we may have to disclose your personal information for legal or regulatory purposes, such as where a court, the police or other law enforcement agency or regulatory body has asked us for it.

 Where possible, you may interact with Senversa anonymously should you choose to do so.
 For example, if you wish to provide feedback without requiring a response from Senversa, you will not be required to provide a full name or email address.

 However, in some cases it will not be practicable to interact with you anonymously, or it may be impossible to provide the service you are requesting without some form of personal information.

-Individuals are entitled to obtain access to records that contain personal information about them, except to the extent that Senversa is required or authorised to refuse access under any law of the Commonwealth that provides for access by persons to documents (e.g. the Freedom of Information Act 1982 (Cth)).
-Individuals can obtain information regarding access to records that contain personal information about them by contacting the Senversa Privacy Contact Officer (see 9.
+You are entitled to obtain access to records that contain your personal information , except to the extent that Senversa is required or authorised to refuse access under any law of the Commonwealth that provides for access by persons to documents (e.g. the Freedom of Information Act 1982 (Cth)).
+You can obtain information regarding access to records that contain personal information about you by contacting the Senversa Privacy Contact Officer (see 9.
 Relevant contacts below).
-Individuals may also seek the correction of any information held by Senversa.
-Senversa will take reasonable steps to ensure that the personal information it holds is accurate, relevant to its purpose, up to date, complete and not misleading.
+You may also seek the correction of any information held by Senversa.
+We will take reasonable steps to ensure that the personal information we hold is accurate, relevant to its purpose, up to date, complete and not misleading.

 If you think that an act or practice of Senversa has interfered with your privacy you may make a complaint to Senversa.
 You will need to identify yourself and provide your complaint in written form addressed to the Senversa Privacy Contact Officer (see Relevant contacts below).